yakovkhalinsky/backblaze-b2/README.md

 ### Status of project

-All B2 API's have been implemented.
+All B2 API's have been implemented with the exception of the large file API.
 See below for usage.

 Also see the [CHANGELOG](https://github.com/yakovkhalinsky/backblaze-b2/blob/master/CHANGELOG.md) for a history of updates.